 Gunlake Quarry operates a weather station at site in accordance with condition 18 of Schedule 3 of the LEC Consent.
 The station provides data for day to day operations and environmental management.
-Meteorological data provided in the following sections is sourced from this station.
+The station was upgraded in December 2022.

 6.3.1 Rainfall